algorithmiaio/dev-center/_pages/integrations/datadog.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/datadog/insights-datadog-graph.png" alt="Datadog graph your data view with metric selection" class="screenshot">

 Click on the **Save** button, then the data from Insights should show up in your new widget.
-You might need to query your model in Algorithmia to see data flowing into Datadog.
+You might need to call your algorithm on your Algorithmia cluster to see data flowing into Datadog.

 You can continue adding different widgets and customizing your dashboard to display different metrics from Insights: